Thursday, June 6, 2024

 Easy Alice (1976)

-You'd be forgiven for assuming, as I did, that the Linda Wong's character was named Alice.
+You'd be forgiven for assuming, as I did, that Linda Wong's character was named Alice.
 Despite the poster heavily implying that's the case (Easy Alice starring "Hustler" cover girl Linda Wong) and the opening credits outright saying so (Linda Wong as "Easy Alice"), the only time she's addressed by name - twice by her boyfriend Joey (Joey Silvera) and once by friend Bob (Turk Lyon) - she's called "Carol."

 The name "Easy Alice" is used once and may refer to Carol, but it's not explicitly evident.
 More on that in a bit.